Austin layoff: keep the FIRE plan or reset?

 This pack compares three realistic branches:

-• Keep FIRE push: assume a six-month gap, then jump right back to high savings ($3.6k-$4.8k/month) and keep the age-55 target.
+• Keep FIRE push: assume a shorter gap, then return to aggressive saving and keep the age-55 target.

 What the numbers show